MicrosoftDocs/azure-docs-sdk-python/docs-ref-services/legacy/storage-file-datalake-readme.md

 * The storage account
 * A file system in the storage account
 * A directory under the file system
-* A file in a the file system or under directory
+* A file in the file system or under directory

 #### Clients